rhea-group/onedata-release-tests/README.md

 # Deploying onedata on exoscale
 - run ssh-agent and add your key.
 It will further be used to login into the created VMs.
-- Edit exo.tvars and place your credentials.
+- Create a space and put its name in variables.tf
 - Get a space support token from onezone, (e.g., from https://onedata.hnsc.otc-service.com) and place it in variables.tf as support-token-ceph.
+- Edit exo.tvars and place your exoscale credentials.
 - Get your access token from onezone and put it in exo.tvars
 - Put your new onepanel password in exo.tvars
-- Create a space and put its name in variables.tf
 - If you need more VMs or different VM flavors modify defaults in variables.tf
 - Then run: